taeyoungP/TeamProfile_Generator/README.md

 ## Task

-Your task is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+This task is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.

-Because this Challenge will require the use of the `Inquirer` package, ensure that you install and use Inquirer version 8.2.4.
-To do so, use the following command in your project folder: `npm i inquirer@8.2.4`.

-Testing is key to making code maintainable, so you’ll also write a unit test for every part of your code and ensure that it passes each test.

-Because this application won’t be deployed, you’ll need to provide a link to a walkthrough video that demonstrates its functionality and all of the tests passing.
-You’ll need to submit a link to the video AND add it to the readme of your project.
+In this challenge, `Inquirer(8.2.4)` npm package was used for inquirer function.

+In order to make code maintainable, there are also unit tests for js class files using `jest` npm package.

 ## User Story